 The Allocation Platform shall undertake the allocation functions in accordance with these Shadow Allocation Rules and in accordance with applicable European Union legislation.

-The Allocation Platform shall run the Shadow Auction for both unforeseen and foreseen unavailability of the enduring day-ahead price coupling solution on the concerned Bidding Zone borders.
+The Allocation Platform shall run the Shadow Auction for both unforeseen and foreseen unavailability of the single day‐ahead coupling on the concerned Bidding Zone borders.
 It shall perform the registration process, handle necessary financial risk management, prepare and conduct the Shadow Allocations, provide all necessary information to the Registered Participants and the TSOs and collect payments and/or pay according to these Shadow Allocation Rules.

 For the sake of clarity, the Allocation Platform hereby enters into a contractual relationship with the Registered Participants.
 The appointment of a new Allocation Platform shall not affect the rights and obligations resulting from a Shadow Allocation Rules.